syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### exportSchedule()
 {:#methods:exportschedule}

-It used to Export the appointments from the schedule control.
+Exports the appointments from the Schedule control.

 <table class="params">
     <thead>